IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

 ```

 {{%note %}}
-NOTE: the choice of HTTPS vs HTTP protocol depends on whether LM is installed with security enabled.
+NOTE: the choice of HTTPS vs HTTP protocol depends on whether TNCO is installed with security enabled.
 This will be covered later in the configuration steps.
 {{%/note %}}

 ### Configuring SSL Certificate